History of the United States Army: Early national period (1783–1812)

-The northern campaign culminated in victory at the Battle of Fallen Timbers in August 1794 near what is today the modern city of Toledo, Ohio, near the Ohio/Michigan border.
+The northern campaign culminated in victory at the Battle of Fallen Timbers in August 1794 near what is today the city of Toledo, Ohio, near the Ohio/Michigan border.
 The legion then advanced unopposed to Kekionga in northern Indiana near the Ohio border and established Fort Wayne at the site of the future city.
 The Treaty of Greenville in 1795 brought peace to the northern Ohio frontier and opened eastern and southern Ohio to settlement.
 The legion established other forts after Fort Wayne, notably Fort St. Mary's in western Ohio, and the settlement that grew up there was the site of several significant treaties in 1818.
 After Wayne's death in 1796, command of the legion passed to Wayne's executive officer and commandant of Fort Washington, Brig.
 Gen. James Wilkinson.
 The Legion was renamed the United States Army.

+The Legion was recruited and raised in Pittsburgh.
+It was formed into four sub-legions.
+These were created from elements of the 1st and 2nd Regiments from the Continental Army.
+These units then became the First and Second Sub-Legions.
+The Third and Fourth Sub-Legions were raised from further recruits.
+From June 1792 to November 1792, the Legion was stationed at Fort LaFayette in Pittsburgh.

+Throughout the winter of 1792-3, existing troops along with new recruits were drilled in military skills, tactics, and discipline at Legionville on the banks of the Ohio River near present-day Baden, Pennsylvania.
+The following Spring the newly named Legion of the United States left Legionville for the Northwest Indian War, a struggle between American Indian tribes affiliated with the Northwestern Confederacy in the area south of the Ohio River.
+The overwhelmingly successful campaign was concluded with the decisive victory at Fallen Timbers on August 20, 1794, Major General Anthony Wayne applied the techniques of wilderness operations perfected by Sullivan's 1779 expedition against the Iroquois.
+The training the troops received at Legionville was also seen as instrumental to this overwhelming victory.

+Nevertheless, Steuben's Blue Book remained the official manual for the legion, as well as for the militia of most states, until Winfield Scott in 1835.
+In 1796, the United States Army was raised following the discontinuation of the legion of the United States.

+In 1798, during the Quasi-War with France, the U.S. Congress established a three-year "Provisional Army" of 10,000 men, consisting of twelve regiments of infantry and six troops of light dragoons.